The Top 7 Alternatives to Yahoo Finance

 Moreover, it's all on one of the best-looking, simple-to-use interfaces I've ever seen.

-You can use TradingView for free, but most serious traders will want to upgrade to a paid plan.
+You can try TradingView for free, but you won't be able to use it for long before needing to upgrade to a paid plan.

 5. Best real-time newsfeed: Benzinga

-For the news-centric trader, Benzinga Pro is your best option.
+For the news-centric trader, Benzinga Pro is the best option.

 Benzinga is known for being one of the fastest news providers in the industry and will keep you informed of breaking developments as they happen.
 As you're well aware, a few seconds can mean the difference between a profit and a loss.